 Residents & Staff

-The Farm Co-Director (Animal Systems) oversees the animal systems (currently a 16 goat herd and 80 chickens), by coordinating and working directly with the core farm team and farm work traders.
+The Farm Co-Director (Animal Systems) oversees the animal systems (currently a 20 goat herd and 60 chickens), by collaborating and working directly with the core farm team and farm work traders.
 Oversight includes maintaining health and productivity of each system through improved designs and strategies created and implemented with the farm team and community.
-There is ample room to improve on the systems of tracking and a chance to reorganize the farm records and documentation.
-A large aspect of this position is the coordination and management of the farm team in regards to animal chores.
+There is ample room to improve tracking systems and reorganization of farm records and documentation.
+A significant aspect of this position is also the management and guidance of the farm team in regards to animal chores.
 The Farm Co-Director (Animal Systems) works closely with the Farm Co-Director (Plant Systems) and the Hosting Director (who manages the farm work trade program).

 This position is largely self-directed and the right candidate will be able to work independently as well as in collaboration with the community.

-- Manage farm work traders in conjunction with the Farm Co-Director (Plant Systems) and the Hosting Director
+- Manage and teach farm work traders in conjunction with the Farm Co-Director and the Hosting Director

-- Understand all livestock needs, including food, shelter, care, and their integration into the systems
+- Understand livestock needs, including food, shelter and care

-- Take a significant part in chores including milking, nutrient cycling, butchering, pen cleaning, and more
+- Take a significant part in chores including milking, hoof trimming, record keeping, gardening, butchering, pen cleaning, and more

-- Set and work towards milk, egg, and meat goals
+- Meet community milk, egg, and meat goals

 - Teach animal-based portions of workshops and courses